department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-findings.md

 ## For future iterations
 5. **Add location information to each event in the event list** (i.e., city and state for in-person events or "This is an online event").
 6. Provide **filtering by location (i.e., state), event type, and search** to better support how participants wanted to look for events.
-7. Consider **making the event list more delightful to browse** by incorporating more engaging visual elements; for example, colored text, shaded alternate rows, meaningful symbols/icons.
+    1. Consider adding the ability to **see events "near me"**, per the user's home address (if they're logged in) or current location (via smartphone).
-8. Consider including a location filter to **see events "near me"**, per the user's home address (if they're logged in) or current location (via smartphone).
+8. Consider **making the event list more delightful to browse** by incorporating more engaging visual elements; for example, colored text, shaded alternate rows, meaningful symbols/icons.
 9. Consider including a **"get directions" link** on event detail pages that calculates the travel time and distance to the event from the user's current location (like Google Maps does).
 10. Consider **displaying all event times in the user's time zone**.